Life moves quickly. It’s easy to get distracted. But that can be costly.

 Enter our “Money Calendar” series.

-Many states have back-to-school sales tax holidays this August.
-According to the Federation of Tax Administrators, they include:
+Many states have back-to-school sales tax holidays this August, including:

 These time windows give residents an opportunity to buy items like clothes, school and office supplies and sometimes personal computers without being charged state sales tax.